Forest Farm Natural Capital.

 Koalas are one such highly threatened species, and this region provides large areas of core habitat.
 Since 2016, landowners have witnessed koalas increasingly become drawn to the habitat provided on Forest Farm within the eucalyptus plantations, as well as the climate refugia offered by the other forest types on the property.

 In an initial step to ensure long-term protection of the habitat and support ongoing landscape restoration efforts, the timber plantation has been registered as an eligible carbon offsets project under the Australian Carbon Credit Unit (ACCU) Scheme.
-This provides conservation of existing habitat, and the opportunity to strategically enhance the ecological condition of the land and transition to resilient forests.
-With the goal to provide a high-quality sanctuary for the endangered koalas, primary food and habitat trees will be strategically added over time.
+This secures the conservation of existing habitat, and creates the opportunity to strategically enhance the ecological condition of the land and transition to resilient forests.
+To provide a high-quality sanctuary for endangered koalas, the landowners will strategically plant key native food and habitat tree species across the property over time.

 Annual certification compliance & material disclosures.